Crime Prevention Officer: David Cole

 The City of Dickson Police Department places an emphasis on Crime Prevention programs and encourages citizen participation, taking an active role in helping to reduce crime.
 This concept in enhanced by promoting citizens involvement through the following programs:

 The City of Dickson Police Department’s Hostage Negotiation Team is made up of 4 officers who are from almost all the divisions in the department.
-Commanded by Captain Eddie Breeden, the team responds to situations when someone is taken hostage or is threatening their own life.
+Commanded by Commander Eddie Breeden, the team responds to situations when someone is taken hostage or is threatening their own life.
 The City of Dickson Police Department along with the Dickson County Sheriff’s Office train together to create a unified Hostage Negotiations Team.

 The City of Dickson Police Department’s Special Operations Response Team is made up of 8 officers who are from every division in the department.
 Commanded by Captain Larry Storey and two team leaders, the team responds to unusual occurrences which include situations of an emergency nature resulting from natural or man-made disasters, or civil disturbances which include riots, disorders, violence arising from dissident gatherings, marches, or labor disputes.
 The Special Operations Response Team also responds to barricade/hostage situations, bomb threats, special events and civil defense.